 Rebecca attended Pepperdine University, earning a bachelor’s degree in Journalism with a Political Science emphasis.
 While there she worked as the Editor-in-Chief of The Graphic newspaper, a member of the Pi Phi Sorority and an intern for President Reagan, who still gave 3-5 speeches a week, even though he was no longer president.

 After college, Rebecca worked as an art curator and a Senate aide before heading to law school, where she received her Juris Doctorate from the University of Idaho.
 She married Tony Zanetti in the middle of her second year of law school and became pregnant with their first child during the third year.
 She graduated law school, gave birth three weeks later, and took the Bar Exam three weeks after that.
 All she remembers about the bar exam is that it was so quiet in the testing room, she thought about taking a quick nap.
 But she continued on, passed the bar and became a lawyer.
 She worked for a large firm, then a small firm, then the county while also teaching legal classes at her local community college.
 Now she writes romances about vampires, cowboys, and soldiers.

 Growing up amid the glorious backdrops and winter wonderlands of the Pacific Northwest has given Rebecca fantastic scenery and adventures to weave into her stories.
 She resides there with her husband, children and extended family who inspire her every day.
 Rebecca has completed several manuscripts, winning award throughout the writing industry for her work.
-She is currently writes the Dark Protector series for Kensington Publishing, the Maverick Montana series for Entangled Publishing, and the Sin Brothers series for Grand Central Publishing.
+She is currently writes the Scorpius Syndrome series and the Realm Enforcer series (a Dark Protector spinoff) for Kensington Publishing, and the Sin Brothers series and the Lost Bastard Series for Grand Central Publishing.

 The Coeur d’Alene Press recently published an article about Rebecca called “A Novel to Sink Your Teeth Into.”